(Last updated: 4/8/2021)

-The three proptech amenities apartment renters must have:
+The three proptech amenities apartment residents really want:

 1. Simplified entry for delivery people and service providers

 Everyone loves food delivery.
 But no one likes ordering food and then having to go down to the lobby to meet the delivery person because they can’t get into the building or can’t access the elevator.

 Food delivery isn’t the only on-demand service your residents use.
 They also hire maintenance workers, dog walkers, and house cleaners.
 It’s undoubtedly inconvenient to take personal time because the cable technician is coming on a Tuesday between 10 a.m. and 3 p.m.

 Residents want the convenience of ordering food and services online, and property managers want the security of knowing who’s coming and going.
 So how do you achieve this?
 With proptech!